Since I work remotely it’s always important for me to have a place with great wifi to work from.

 McDonald’s, Starbucks and More

 If you’re on the road remember you can always stop at huge chains like McDonald’s or Starbucks.
-I often find myself in the parking lots of coffee shops to send a quick email for work.
+I often find myself in the parking lots of coffee shops to send a quick email or make a quick edit on a blog post (learn how to start your blog).
 When my laptop needs a charge I also plug into an Anker PowerHouse which is perfect for fulling charging any laptop while on the road.

 Additionally places like museums, parks, colleges and hotels offer free wifi if you’re truly in a bind for internet access.